taolson/Admiran/doc/Compiler.md

 * `demand` - for ordering definitions to help determine which definition parameters can be strict
 * `inline` - to perform inlining in dependency order to allow new inlined definitions to be further inlined
-* `mirac` - to build modules in dependency order, or report a cyclic dependency error
+* `amc` - to build modules in dependency order, or report a cyclic dependency error
 * `reify` - to expand type synonyms in dependency order to fully expand to base types
 * `rename` - to expand "rename patterns" from `desugar` in dependency order
 * `rewrite` - to discover SCCs of `ELet` bindings and rewrite them in correct nested order for later type checking